attachmentsme/developer-blog/cloudfront.md

 * we changed expires to max, indicating to CloudFront that it can hold on to a cached asset for a long period of time.
 * we set _gzip\_http\_version_ to _1.0_, and _gzip\_static_ to _on_.
 Without these flags, CloudFront does not serve zipped assets.
-* we set _Cache-Control_ to public, this indicates that the asset can be stored in a publically available location.
+* we set _Cache-Control_ to public, this indicates that the asset can be stored in a publicly available location.
 * we set _Last-Modified_ to _""_, as some browsers request an asset before it expires if this flag is set.

 Here's what our Nginx settings ended up looking like: